esp-rs/std-training/book/src/02_2_software.md

 $ docker image build --tag esp --file .devcontainer/Dockerfile .
 ```

-This creates a new image, installs the Rust toolchain, all necessary packages & dependencies.
 Building the image takes a while depending on the OS & hardware (20-30 minutes).

-To start a new container run:
+To start the new Docker container run:

 ```console
 $ docker run --user esp --mount type=bind,source="$(pwd)",target=/home/esp/workspace,consistency=cached -it esp /bin/bash
 ```

 This starts an interactive shell in the Docker container.
 It also mounts the local repository to a folder
-named `/home/esp/workspace` in the container.
-Changes on the host system are reflected inside the container.
+named `/home/esp/workspace` inside the container.
+Changes to the project on the host system are reflected inside the container & vice versa.
+Using this Docker setup it's best to open two terminals, one connected to the Docker container, one on the host system.

+To compile a project go to the same folder in the container & on your host system.

+* run `cargo build` inside the container
+* use `cargo espflash` on the host system to transfer the binary onto the device

 ## Additional Software